LA City Officials: Tap Water Still Safe To Drink, Even As Coronavirus Spreads

 L.A. water goes through several treatments before reaching customers’ taps, including filtration, ultraviolet light, and chlorine disinfection, according to the statement.

-Mayor Eric Garcetti echoed the LADWP’s statement during the city’s daily coronavirus update, reminding locals that they do not need to worry about the quality of water in their homes.
+Mayor Eric Garcetti echoed the LADWP’s statement during the city’s daily coronavirus updates, reminding locals that they do not need to worry about the quality of water in their homes.

 “By the way, you don’t need to buy water,” he said as he gave a list of helpful ways that people in L.A. can prepare and stay safe.
 “If you live in the city of Los Angeles, Department of Water and Power water is, even long before this crisis, is actually cleaner than bottled water and is clean today.”